JobService/job-service/docs/pages/en-us/Architecture.md

 The job tracking worker recognizes failure and retry messages, which are being proxied, and updates the job database accordingly.

+The job tracking worker can also automatically forward on dependent jobs for execution.
+A dependent job is a job which must wait until a specific job or list of jobs have completed before it, itself can be executed.
+As the job tracking worker monitors a job's progress, should a job completed, the job tracking worker will receive a list of jobs which can now be executed as the job(s) which these jobs were dependent upon have now Completed.

 ## Job Database

 Job information is stored in a **PostgreSQL** database.